 tools, ranging from table saws to sewing machines to camping tents.
 Check the

-nonprofit organization's donation list and
+donation list and

 hours of operation before dropping off any tools.